chvnaveenkumar/CodeWord/Documentation/Meetings and Emails/weekly meetings.md

 On 2nd Oct, we held a team meeting to decide the work and had shown up some interests towards work and assigned tasks.
 On 5th Oct, we held a team meeting for updates of work done for this week.

+On 9th Oct, we held a team meeting to decide the work and had shown up some interests towards work and assigned tasks.
+On 11th Oct, we held a team meeting for updates of work done for this week.